Self employed mortgages

 Find out how to get a mortgage or remortgage when you're self employed, and how much you can borrow

-If you don’t qualify with the high street, there are a number of specialist lenders who have made lending to the self-employed a key part of their offerings for years.
+If you cannot get a mortgage on the high street, there are plenty of specialist lenders who will lend to you.
+Some have made this a key part of their mortgage offerings.

-You’ll rarely find products designed for the self-employed specifically, so you’ll still take out the same mortgage as employed people.The difference is just that your income may be more complicated for lenders to assess.
+You’ll still take out the same mortgage as employed people but your income may be harder for lenders to get.

-Self-employed income is likely to fluctuate, so most lenders take a slightly more cautious approach when deciding how much you can afford to spend on your mortgage.
+Self-employed income is likely to change.
+So lenders are more cautious when deciding how much mortgage you can afford.

-For those who are self-employed they can ask for up to three years of accounts.
-However, some only demand two years, or in some cases one year’s full accounts; so you should have some options even if you’ve been self-employed for a relatively short time.
+If you're self employed, they may ask you for up to three years of accounts.
+Some only demand two years, or sometimes one year’s full accounts.
+This should give you some options even if you're new to being self employed.

-Others base the maximum amount on the most recent year of trading.
+Others base the largest amount on the most recent year of trading.

 The amount you can borrow depends on:

-The maximum amount is usually calculated at around 4.5 or 5 times your annual gross income (i.e. the amount earned before paying tax but after deductions and expenses).
+The most you can borrow is usually around 4.5 or 5 times your annual gross income.
+This is the amount you earned before tax but after deductions and expenses.

-Like with any other maximum mortgage amount, the lender will ensure you can still afford to repay your mortgage if the Bank of England base rate rises, which would cause mortgage interest rates to go up.
-This doesn’t apply to fixed rate periods as the rate stays the same throughout.
+The lender will make sure you can still afford to repay your mortgage if the Bank of England base rate rises.
+This would make mortgage interest rates to go up.
+This will not affect people on fixed rate periods.

 There are a few types of self-employed applicant.
-Which one you are influences how lenders calculate affordability.
+The type will affect how lenders calculate how much you can afford.

-If you are a contractor, most lenders will analyse either the total contract value or your rate per day.
-With the latter approach they will multiply the day rate by five days a week and the number of weeks you’ve worked, usually around 48.
+If you are a contractor, most lenders will analyse the total contract value or your rate per day.

-Some lenders will treat contractors as self employed limited company director rather than looking at contract value or day rate.
+Some lenders treat contractors as directors of a self employed limited company, instead of looking at contract value or day rate.

 Limited company director